luizalabs/django-toolkit/docs/fallbacks.md

 `catch_exceptions`

-List of exception that is catched to incrase number of errors.
+List of exceptions catched to increase the number of errors.

 #### Example